sizovs/sizovs.github.io/about.md

 ---

-I built a number of open source projects, including [dev.tube](https://dev.tube) and [PipelinR](https://github.com/sizovs/pipelinr).
-Some of them have become quite popular.
+I built a number of popular open source projects, including [dev.tube](https://dev.tube) and [PipelinR](https://github.com/sizovs/pipelinr).
+[Some](/frameworks) of my posts hit the front page of Hackernews, attracting millions of eyeballs.
+I also ran a popular Instagram account [coding unicorn](https://www.instagram.com/coding_unicorn/)  dedicated to helping beginner programmers, with a following of 115K+.

 ---

-I hold a degree in programming and engineering management, in addition to being a certified Enterprise Architect (OCEA), CSM, CSPO, PMP, and an ICF coach.
+I have a degree in programming and engineering management, plus I'm certified as an Enterprise Architect (OCEA), Scrum Master (CSM), Scrum Product Owner (CSPO), Project Management Professional (PMP), and an ICF coach.
+It took me some time to realize that, in the end, it doesn't really matter.

+---

+I achieved financial independence in 2020 and have embraced nomadic lifestyle ever since, traveling the world and helping fellow developers succeed.

+---

+I quit social media in 2024, but you still can get in touch with me over [email](mailto:eduards@sizovs.net).
+Quitting social media was tough, but turned to be the most liberating experiences in my life.